Task 2: Planning, making and evaluating

 Each group presents their final piece to the class, who are encouraged to put questions to the group.
 Make reference to

-- The brief and the aspects that are influenced by Pipili lanterns
+- Aspects that are influenced by Pipili lanterns

 - Difficulties encountered and how they were overcome